tcaroyle/Machault_tale_of_two_turkeys/README.md

 This repository contains the R script and data used for mapping in the paper:

 Jackman, Luke S., Vaughan, Tom, Royle, Thomas C.A., Guiry, Eric J., Dagneau, Charles, Speller, Camilla F., Noël, Stéphane, & Yang, Dongya Y. (in press).
-A tale of two turkeys: Assessing the domestication status and origins of turkey remains (*Meleagris gallopavo*) from the 18<sup>th</sup> century Machault shipwreck through ancient DNA and stable isotope analysis.'*Journal of Archaeological Science: Reports*'.
+A tale of two turkeys: Assessing the domestication status and origins of turkey remains (*Meleagris gallopavo*) from the 18<sup>th</sup> century Machault shipwreck through ancient DNA and stable isotope analysis. *Journal of Archaeological Science: Reports*.

 **Abstract**